bbauska/CS198.1x/readme.md

 The technical definition is as follows: given some hash function H and some output H of x, it is computationally difficult to find a different input x’ such that H of x equals H of x’.

-<h3>ey Properties of Cryptographic Hash Functions: Collision Resistance</h3>
+### Key Properties of Cryptographic Hash Functions: Collision Resistance

 Expanding the concept of second preimage resistance, we generally recognize that any two arbitrary inputs mapping to the same output is a bad thing.